 Over the next couple of months, lawyers here at IPG Legal shall provide detailed insight and analysis of the Patent Laws of Korea.
 The following post details the basics of filing for a patent in South Korea.
 For other articles on patents please see Patent Developments of 2022 and Validity of a Patent and Patent Royalties in Korea.

 Individuals or companies can register for patents through the Korean Intellectual Property Office (KIPO).
-The application and registration of patents is governed by the Korean Patent Act (“the Act”).
+The application and registration of patents are governed by the Korean Patent Act (“the Act”).
 In most cases, patents may be filed in English, but extra specific measures should be taken prior to, simply, filing a patent in the English language.
 This article, in short, shall detail the measures as well as other important tips for those thinking of filing a patent in Korea.

 Who Can File a Patent in Korea?

 Both the creator of a particular invention or their assigned representative may file for a patent in Korea.
 Applicants can either be individuals themselves or “juristic persons” which is a body recognized by the law as being entitled to rights and duties in the same way as a natural or human person (i.e. a company).
 For an article on Patents created by employees please see: Korean Invention Promotion Act: Employee Patent Inventions.

 Patentability of an Invention in Korea